-Jaunty, hardy, and oh-so delightfully fluffy, the Siberian cat is a favorite of many cat lovers across the world.
+Jaunty, hardy, and oh-so delightfully fluffy, the Siberian cat is a favorite of many cat lovers around the world.
 And the best part?
 You can find them in almost any color imaginable!

 While these cats have evolved to survive in harsh environments, they are also incredibly personable and easygoing creatures, so we can see why pet owners would want these fearless, friendly, expressive cats in every color.

-For all you Siberian enthusiasts out there, we have compiled the 8 coat varieties possible, and detailed which colors are available in each.
-Keep reading until the end for a few tips on grooming, as well as a mini-history lesson on the breed.
+For all you Siberian enthusiasts, we have compiled the 8 coat varieties and detailed which colors are available in each.
+Keep reading until the end for a few tips on grooming and a mini-history lesson on the breed.

 The 8 Siberian Cat Coat Color Varieties

-As the name suggests, solid coat Siberians are all one solid color.
-There is usually little to no shading, and the color will be sound from the tip of the fur to the roots.
-These striking cats have a level tone from the tip of their nose to the end of their tail.
+As the name suggests, solid-coat Siberians are all one solid color.
+There is usually little to no shading, and the color is consistent from the tip of the fur to the roots.
+These striking cats display a wide range of colors, from pure white to coal-black.

-Chinchilla pattern Siberian cats are rather rare.
-The allure of the chinchilla pattern is the sparkly, shimmering effect produced by a dense, light undercoat that is lightly tipped by a deep black on the tail, legs, flanks, back, and head.
+Chinchilla Siberian cats are relatively rare.
+The allure of the chinchilla pattern is the sparkly, shimmering effect produced by a dense, light undercoat lightly tipped by a deep black on the tail, legs, flanks, back, and head.

-These beautiful cats often seem to be one color when lounging, but blur to a lighter, smokey shade when they leap into action!
-Their white undercoat shades gradually to many striking colors, the gradation of which can best be seen by parting their fur gently with your fingers.
+These beautiful cats often seem to be one color when lounging but transition to a lighter, smokey shade when they leap into action!
+Their white undercoat shades gradually to many striking colors, which can be viewed best by parting their fur gently with your fingers.

 The tabby pattern is made of stark and clearly defined markings, of which there are a variety of colors and shapes.
-Tabby cats have bracelets of colored markings up their legs, rings evenly spaced on the tail, and well as necklaces on the chest and neck, lines down the head and back, and frowning “M” shape on the forehead.
+Tabby cats have bracelets of colored markings on their legs, rings evenly spaced on the tail, necklaces on the chest and neck, lines down the head and back, and a frowning “M” shape on the forehead.

 7. Lynx Point